 Secure your Office

 You should also really tighten your server’s defenses using enterprise-mode WPA/WPA2 security.
 This may be harder to set up, but without such vigorous anti-hacking measures everything from your intellectual property, client data and bank account information might be exposed.
 Your website could be overtaken.
 Recovery would require the services of a Houston backup and disaster recovery team.
+If you’re wanting to try and backup your websites in case they are ever hacked and overridden by an unauthorized user, you may want to read more into how you can go about backing up your website, should the worst ever happen.

 Never use a single password and username for every employee of your company.
 If you do, you will need to change them every time an employee resigns or is fired.
 Otherwise, a spiteful employee could snoop on your employees just by logging onto the server.